Kenneth-Rimorin/Ragnarok-Terminal-app/Documentations/Development-plan.md

 # Statement of Purpose and Scope

 ## Application Description
-The application is a role play game which user need to defeat monsters in-order to bring peace to the town and to it's people.
-The user is ask to input name and select a class job from a Swordsman, Acolyte or Archer which have a different skills, The user then will be warp to the dungeon and start to fight and defeat monster one by one.
-The monster is going stronger as the level progresses.
-If the user defeated all the monsters then the game ends and successfully finished the game. otherwise if the player dies it's a game over and ask if the user wants to play again.
+- The application is classified as a Role Playing Game (RPG) wherein the player needs to battle against monsters.
+There is a story line incorporated on the game wherein the monster should all be hunted and defeated by the player to bring peace to the town and to its people.
+The structure of the game is quite similar to that of an action type of movie with the idea that the user is the main character.
+At the beginning of the game, the user will be asked to input the name of its character and choose a class job.
+There are three class job options which the user can choose from and each of them has distinct battle skills.
+Using the command feature of the game, the user will be teleported to a dungeon where the monsters are located.
+The same with other types of game, the difficulty of defeating the monster will increase as the level progresses.
+Once all the monsters have been defeated the game will declare the user as a winner, otherwise if the user’s character dies the game is over and the user shall be notified to either play again or quit the game.

 ## Problem Statement
-- Games nowadays are very long and hard to play which people tend to just quit without even finishing the game.
+- Nowadays, the trend of the games could be very long and complicated to play so even if has the best graphics some games could not be appealing to some players.
+Most of the players tend to just quit without finishing the game.
+The idea of the game is to have an interactive game which has a plot that will make them spend more time to eventually finish the goal of the game.
+The application is intended for users to explore more the virtual world with full of enjoyment.
+Simple yet entertaining is the key foundation of creating this type of game.

 ## Target Audience
+- The target audiences of this application are not limited by the gender or age.
+The application is designed to be played not just one time but on a regular basis since this is a game with a movie-

-- The target audience of this application are everyone who can use computer and be able to read the computer screen and people who are bored and want a quick easy and fun role-playing game.
+- style plot.
+The application is user friendly and anyone who can comprehend a storyline and could follow commands could play the game.
+The game is suited for players who are who are bored and want a quick easy and fun role-playing game.
+It is good to have a game wherein the player can assume the roles of their own character they play in a fictional setting.
-## How Target Audience will use it
--

 # Features

 ## Should display game name
-When the user run the application, is should display the name of the game with ruby-gem artii.
+When the user run the application, is should display the name of the game with ru by-gem artii.

 ## Should ask and accept user input as as a player game name
-The application should ask the user for the character name and be able to save it
+The application should ask the user for the character name and be able to save it.

-## Should not accept name less than 4 characters
+## Should not accept name less than four characters
-Should ask the user again to input name until name is 4 characters longer.
+The application should ask the user again to input name until name is four characters long.

 ## Should be able to select class job
-Should the user be able to select between Swordsman, Acolyte or Archer
+The user should be able to choose between the class job listed; Swordsman, Acolyte or Archer.

-## Should display the progressbar
+## Should display the progress bar
-Should be able to diplay a progressbar
+The application should be able to display a progress bar once the user successfully created its character and upon entering the Dungeon.

 ## Should Display list of monster and there attributes
+Once the user
-When the user enter the dungeon it should display the list of the monsters and its attributes
+enter the Dungeon it should display the list of the monsters and its corresponding attributes.

-## should damage monster
+## Should damage monster
-When the
+Upon selecting the skill of the character, the monster should receive damage from the user based on the skill selected.
+If the user was unable to pick any skill from the options, the monster would not incur any damage.

-## should monster damage player
+## Should monster damage player
+The monster should be able to attack back the user’s character after the player’s turn.

-# Should use access and use item in inventory
+## Should display and access the items in inventory
+After the user defeats the monster a warning prompt will be displayed indicating low Hit-Point which gives the user an option to access the inventory by typing the command “@items”.
+Inventory includes an Apple that will restore players Hit- Points by one per apple.

-# should move to the next monster if mosnter is killed
+## Should move to the next monster if the current monster is defeated
+After defeating a monster on the first level, the application will automatically move the user’s character to the next monster.

+## Should determine the winner of each battle
-# should determine if the user is won
+The application should display whether the user won the match against the monster or otherwise.

+## Should allow the user to play again
-# should allow the user to play again
+After displaying the result of the gameplay, the application should display a Yes-or-No option for the user whether to play again the game or not.

 # User Interaction and Experience